EchoXin/Diary-SPA-Project/README.md

 ##  User stories

-#As a user, I want to sign-in, sign-up, sign-out.
+As a user, I want to sign-in, sign-up, sign-out.

-#As a user, I want to create new diary.
+As a user, I want to create new diary.

-#As a user, I want to edit old diary(update and delete).
+As a user, I want to edit old diary(update and delete).

 ...

 optional:

-#As a user, I want to upload photos in the diary.
+As a user, I want to upload photos in the diary.

-#As a user, I want to retrieve the weather and location information.
+As a user, I want to retrieve the weather and location information.

-## API Part
 ## Database

-user table: username, password, diary diary table: text, photo, (weather), (location)
+user table: username, password, diary

+diary table: text, photo, (weather), (location)

 user-diary: one to many